5. Scalaz Typeclasses

 res: (List[Int], List[String]) = (List(1, 2), List(hello, world))

-It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific typeclasses.
-Even if the domain-specific typeclasses are just specialised clones of something in scalaz, it is better to write the code and later refactor it, than to over-abstract too early.
+It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific algebras and typeclasses.
+Even if the domain-specific typeclasses are just specialised clones of something in Scalaz, it is OK to refactor it later.

 To help further, Valentin Kasas explains how to combine N things: